-Another perk is that the DAS is good for up to 14 days from the date of initiating it.
-This means that you don’t have to waste time at Guest Services each day.
+Another perk is that the DAS is good for up to 60 days from the date of initiating it.
+You don’t have to waste time at Guest Services each day.

-What if this doesn’t meet our particular families needs?
+What if this doesn’t meet our family’s needs?

-Most importantly, if the DAS does not sound like it will meet the needs for your family member, there is hope!
+Most importantly, if the DAS does not sound like it will meet the needs of your family member, there is hope!
 Guests should visit Guest Relations to discuss their needs.
 We were able to get “stroller as a wheelchair” when our son was young and fearful to get out of his stroller.

 How do I know what rides are best for my child?

-Walt Disney World provides a special map for those with Cognitive Disabilities, which really helps those with Autism Spectrum Disorder.
+Walt Disney World provides a unique map for those with Cognitive Disabilities, which may help those with Autism Spectrum Disorder.
 While we love the Fastpass+ and the DAS, our son has shortened it to the Disney Autism Pass.

 Also, we created a post on the Top Ten Best Rides to Avoid Sensory Overload.

 Have you used the DAS?
-Would a dedicated Disney Autism pass would be better?
-Finally, do you have any additional questions that you’d like me to answer?
+Do you have any more questions that you’d like me to answer?
 Please respond in the comments!